dilyn-corner/KISS-me/README.md

 ## Thoughts

-In the ever-excruciating pursuit of being different for the sake of difference, I have switched from KISS proper to [wyverkiss](https://github.com/wyvertux/wyverkiss).
+In the ever-excruciating pursuit of being different for the sake of difference, I have switched from KISS-proper to [wyverkiss](https://github.com/wyvertux/wyverkiss).
 Additionally, Due to recent
 [issues with Xorg](https://gitlab.freedesktop.org/xorg/xserver/-/issues/1068),